 - Two-thirds of those who visited sexually explicit websites say they prayed about this area of their lives (69% of pastors and 60%

-- Only 4% of pastors has sought professional help or confessed to anyone, 7% of laity.
+- Only 4% of pastors have sought professional help or confessed to anyone, 7% of laity.

 - Curiosity Stage: The desire to learn about things that may not properly concern a person, but its veiled mystery invites